 Conclusion

-On this page, we've provided you the complete tutorial on how to make a new SSD as your boot drive on Windows 11/10 computer without OS reinstallation.
+On this page, we've provided you with a complete tutorial on how to make a new SSD as your boot drive on a Windows 11/10 computer without OS reinstallation.

 For Your Information: If you are not a computer expert, and you don't know what to do when it comes to migrating Windows 11/10/8/7 to SSD and making it a boot drive, we highly recommend you use a professional OS migration software such as EaseUS Partition Master for help.
 It can avoid boot failure due to boot partition loss.